-- Build your community network.
+- Build your network.
 Partner with other local businesses, like dance supply stores, yoga studios, spas, local grocery stores, and hair salons to place postcards or flyers at each other’s checkout areas.

 Make Life Easier with The Studio Director

-When you‘re ready to open your doors, The Studio Director’s studio management software can help.
+When you‘re ready to open your doors, The Studio Director’s dance studio management software can help.
 We’ve worked with studio owners for years to create software that makes day-to-day tasks a breeze while also helping you plan for long-term growth.
 Your studio deserves to succeed, and The Studio Director can help with: